 Heritage and Archaeological Research Practice Ltd are a Social Enterprise that aims to promote and enhance public understanding and awareness of archaeological and cultural heritage issues.
-We are actively involved with a number of local communities with an aim to develop a better understanding of our cultural heritage and how to successfully appreciate, preserve and publicise archaeology and cultural heritage.
+We specialise in archaeological field schools, and are actively involved with a number of local communities with an aim to develop a better understanding of our cultural heritage and how to successfully appreciate, preserve and publicise archaeology and cultural heritage.

 We are based in Edinburgh and are involved in projects throughout Scotland, the rest of the UK and Europe.